sgzimmerm/coursera-getting-and-and-cleaning-data/README.md

 View(tidydata)
 ```

-Note that you will need to have the packages dplyr, data.table, reshape2, and tidyr
+Note that you will need to have the packages dplyr, data.table, reshape2, and tidyr installed

 #### ****************************************************************************************************************